mbychkowski/cloud-code-build-deploy/README.md

 ## 00 - Initialize

-For demonstration purposes it is recommended to set this code up in a Cloud Source Repository in your project.
-Search "Source Repository" in cloud console and configure new one.
+For demonstration purposes it is recommended to set this code up in a [Cloud Source Repository](https://source.cloud.google.com/) in your Goolge Cloud project.
 Push this repository to that.

 **ENV Variables**